Policies and Procedures

 Step 5.
 Construction: Once a building permit has been issued, construction can begin.
 NO construction shall commence until the project has received a CO CPDC Building Official construction permit.
 FPDC will provide direct construction administration for the project.
 During construction FPDC will oversee and approve any project modifications, schedule changes, and change orders.

 Step 6.
 Notice of Completion and Occupancy: Construction will be considered complete and the project will be ready for occupancy once all inspections, commissioning, and punch-lists are completed.
 Final costs will be posted, invoices paid, and contracts closed.
-A final "Notice of Completion" will be filed by FPDC with Solano County and Cal Maritime's Budget Office.
+A final "Notice of Completion" will be filed by FPDC with Solano County.